Climate change and energy efficiency

 More details

 At Audi, one key lever for reducing CO₂ emissions is the electricity used to charge the company’s electric fleet.
 Even today, for example, Audi customers can use green electricity offered by the Volkswagen subsidiary Elli (Electric Life) for charging at home.
 Meanwhile, the charging network operated by Ionity supplies green electricity for charging on the road.
-The joint venture, of which the Volkswagen Group is a member with the Porsche and Audi brands, operates more than 4,500 charging points in 24 European countries, making it the largest pan-European high-power charging network with a charging capacity of more than 250 kW that is available for all electric vehicle brands.
-In addition, Audi offers customers a service for charging at public charging terminals with Audi charging.* Audi drivers therefore have access to around 700,000 charging points in 29 countries in Europe.
-The Audi network of fast-charging stations, or Audi charging hubs as they are known, was expanded in 2024.
-In addition to the charging points in Berlin, Munich, Nuremberg, Salzburg and Zurich, others in Bremen, Frankfurt and Tokyo came into operation during the reporting period.
-A second Audi charging hub in Tokyo and others in Germany are already planned.
+The joint venture, of which the Volkswagen Group is a member with the Porsche and Audi brands, operates more than 5,100 charging points in 24 European countries, making it the largest pan-European high-power charging network with a charging capacity of more than 250 kW that is available for all electric vehicle brands.
+In addition, Audi offers customers a service for charging at public charging terminals with Audi charging*.
+Audi drivers therefore have access to hundreds of thousands of charging points in 28 countries in Europe.
+The network of Audi fast-charging stations, or Audi charging hubs as they are known, is continuously being expanded In 2025, Audi opened a second charging hub in Munich.
+Audi also put two further charging hubs into operation in Tokyo and the surrounding area in 2025.
+An additional Audi charging hub was installed on the A93 in Kiefersfelden in the year under review, one of the most important transport routes between Munich, Innsbruck and Italy.
+Audi launched its first charging hub in North Rhine-Westphalia in 2025, not far from Düsseldorf Airport.
+Further locations are already at the planning stage.

-Audi is supporting the expansion of renewable energies.
-In cooperation with VW Kraftwerk GmbH, Audi is co-funding various projects aimed at developing renewable energy such as photovoltaics or wind power – all told some 26 green electricity projects in nine European countries.
-Since this voluntary initiative was launched in 2021, these green electricity projects have fed around 1.8 terawatt hours into the European electricity grid.
+Audi is supporting the expansion of renewable energy sources.
+In cooperation with VW Kraftwerk GmbH, Audi is co-funding various projects aimed at developing renewable energy such as photovoltaics or wind power – all told some 56 green electricity projects in nine European countries.
+Since this voluntary initiative was launched in 2021, these green electricity projects have fed around 2.6 terawatt hours into the European electricity grid.
 VW Kraftwerk GmbH is driving the expansion of renewable energy across Europe.
-Support is currently being provided for 18 photovoltaic facilities and eight wind farms in Finland, Germany, Italy, the Netherlands, Poland, Portugal, Spain, Sweden and the United Kingdom.
+Support is currently being provided for 42 photovoltaic facilities and 14 wind farms in Finland, Germany, Italy, the Netherlands, Poland, Portugal, Spain, Sweden and the United Kingdom.
 This support is intended to be long term, usually lasting 10 years.
-The projects contracted up to and including 2024 now continuously produce around one terawatt hour of green electricity annually.
+The projects contracted up to and including 2025 now continuously produce around 1.4 terawatt hours of green electricity annually.

 Whereas the “goTOzero RETAIL” initiative has the goal of supporting the global dealer and service locations on their path to reducing CO₂ emissions, the Audi-specific “e-Readiness check” is a comprehensive assessment of the current status of the charging infrastructure offered by a dealer or service partner.
 Each participating dealership is provided with an individual implementation plan to help achieve its goals, such as improving charging capacity.
 It was introduced in 2023 and has been implemented successfully in 13 markets and more than 650 dealerships across Europe.
-Other markets in Europe as well as in Central America and the Middle East will follow in the course of 2025.
+Other markets in Europe as well as in Central America and the Middle East are currently being examined.

 Decarbonization in the end of life: circular economy and second life